OpenMDAO/OpenMDAO-Framework/docs/design-doc/systems_dictionary.rst

 SerialSystem
 +++++++++++++

-A ``SerialSystem`` is a container system for one or more SimpleSystems.
+A ``SerialSystem`` is a container system for one or more systems.
 As the name implies, the component subsystems are executed sequentially in the order directed by the connectivity graph.
 Every driver's workflow has a corresponding SerialSystem in the system hierarchy.
 These SerialSystems can